Тур на запуск ракеты: экскурсия на космодром Байконур с посещением стартовых площадок и Бурана

 We work without intermediaries and are a tourism partner of JSC Kazkosmos for the program described above.

-We prioritize the safety and health of our guests at every stage of the journey, including excursions and accommodations.
+We prioritize the safety and well-being of our guests at every stage of the trip, including excursions and accommodations.

-Choose a convenient way to pay for the tour.
-In case of unforeseen circumstances, we guarantee a full refund.
+Choose a convenient payment method.
+In the event of unforeseen circumstances, we guarantee a refund.

 Complete Immersion